Here is my entry in the Montgomery Clift blog-a-thon. Naturally, I have gone overboard. When I love, I love hard, what can I say.

 But as anguished as Monty was, and I sometimes felt there was an actual physical presence hovering in the room that he was terrified of – when he acted a scene it was sculpted forever.
 There was a solidness about the work – a rocklike quality.
 There was nothing casual about his acting.
 If he had genius it was that he revealed himself so totally as an actor – he stripped himself naked.
 He hid his real life – nobody was as mysterious or remote as Monty except I guess to a few friends.
 But in his acting he revealed himself as powerfully as a scream.

-Excerpt from Method Actors by Steve Vineberg:
+Excerpt from Method Actors: Three Generations of an American Acting Style by Steve Vineberg:

 The love scenes in A Place in the Sun are justly famous.
 When Angela wanders into the pool room and discovers George, retreating from a party where he knows no one and feels out of place, he relaxes his face and accepts the stronger force of her extraordinary beuaty like a happily defeated warrior.
 She’s affected too – by his inability to keep his feelings concealed.
 (George makes immediate erotic contact with both the women characters in the film: the factory drudge, Alice, played by Shelley Winters, whom he has an affair with and gets pregnant, and the socialite, Angela, who enters his life after he’s already become involved with Alice.)
 Love shatters George.
 He confesses hisl ove to Angela as if he were confessing murder, running on fast, feverishly, in a desperate, choked voice, his smile pulled in one direction by rapture and in another by agony … For Clft, sexual conflict is always bound up with spiritual conflict.
 The realm of the spirit was the arena where the actors of Clift’s generation fought their most feverish battles; following in John Garfield’s footsteps but moving beyond him, they also deined themselves by a brooding, unresolvable sexuality.
 Clift inhabits both these areas simulatneously, heralding the arrival of a new breed of actor.